 Stucco is subject to shrinkage and swelling when the temperature changes.
 The trick to stucco is making sure that it is kept dry and that excess moisture is not permitted to build up inside the stucco.
-If moisture is allowed to penetrate the stucco, it will damage the surface as the moisture freezes and expands causing cracks.
+If moisture is allowed to penetrate the stucco, it will damage the surface as the moisture freezes and expands, causing cracks.

 On days when the weather is turning or about to turn cold, you may attempt to apply heat to the stucco exterior to keep moisture from invading the stucco.
-A blow dryer or commercial blower that you can rent from an equipment-leasing store or home improvement center can provide sources of heat.
-The tool that you use to heat the stucco depends on the size of the area requiring heat.
+A blow dryer or commercial blower you can rent from an equipment-leasing store or home improvement center can provide sources of heat.
+The tool you use to heat the stucco depends on the size of the area requiring heat.

 Ideally, heat application should take place prior to the onset of cold and not after.
 The purpose of applying heat is to prevent any moisture from exploiting cracks or holes in the stucco.